ysxninja/shell-scripts/README.md

 - install required programs for respective scripts

 * Config Editor (req fzf and $EDITOR variable set):]
-   - [x] edit all configs from the confort of one command
+   - [x] edit all configs from the confort of one command (cfz)
+   - [ ] finetuned editing (cf)
-   -   > need more configs? edit for respective system spec do a pull or issue
+   -   > need more configs for cf? edit for your respective system spec do a pull or issue

 * Ultimate Push (req git installed)
    - [x] push and commit to github repos